whichsteveyp/json-proxy-middleware/README.md

 ### `addCurlHeader`

 It's often useful to debug a request using a curl command.
-You can set this option to a boolean:
+You will see this in your response headers as `headers['x-curl-command']`.
+You can set this option as a boolean:

 ```js
 router.get(